 Arkadi, the symbol of Cretan will of freedom.

 The Arkadi Monastery can be reached from Rethymno by following the old National Road through the eastern suburbs.
-After 4.5 km turn right towards the monastery.
-The good road passes through the villages of Adele, Kyrianna and Amnantos and after 23 km you will reach in a breathtaking landscape of olive groves with a narrow gorge.
+After 2.75 miles (4.5 km) turn right towards the monastery.
+The good road passes through the villages of Adele, Kyrianna and Amnantos and after 14 miles (23 km) you will reach in a breathtaking landscape of olive groves with a narrow gorge.
 When you pass the gorge to the small plateau, which is surrounded by mountains, the lonely monastery lies ahead.

 The monastery has fortress-thick exterior walls.
 Its original church was dedicated to Ayios Konstantinos, but today there are only a few ruins left of it.
 The magnificent church, which today can be seen in the interior, was built during the 16th century on the place of the old one in the form of a two-aisled basilica.
 The north aisle is dedicated to the Transfiguration of Christ and the southern part to Ayios Konstantinos and Ayia Eleni.

-On 1st May, 1866, about 1,500 rebels gathered inside the monastery and founded a Cretan revolutionary committee.
-Ismael Pasha of Rethimno demanded that the abbot of the monastery, Igoumenos Gavriel, should dissolve the committee and withdrawal the freedom fighters, otherwise he would destroy it.
-After the abbot had refused the Pasha attacked the monastery with 15,000 soldiers and 30 guns from November 7 to 9.
+On 1st May 1866, about 1,500 rebels gathered inside the monastery and founded a Cretan revolutionary committee.
+Ismael Pasha of Rethymno demanded that the abbot of the monastery, Igoumenos Gavriel, should dissolve the committee and withdrawal the freedom fighters, otherwise he would destroy it.
+After the abbot had refused, the Pasha attacked the monastery with 15,000 soldiers and 30 guns from November 7 to 9.

-The next day as the Turkish soldiers stormed the gate, Kostas Yiaboudakis fired his pistol into the powder magazine, where most of the trapped people were crowded together.
-The explosion also killed a large number of Turks.
+The next day, as the Turkish soldiers stormed the gate, Kostas Yiaboudakis fired his pistol into the powder magazine, where most of the trapped people were crowded together.
+The explosion also killed numerous Turks.
 36 unarmed people, who had retreated to the refectory, were slain by the enraged Turks.

 By evening, 750 Cretans and about twice as many Turks were killed.
 The bones of many of the dead are now in an open tomb opposite the entrance of the Arkadi Monastery and still could be seen on many parts of the building the tracks and margins of the struggle.